The Virginia Tech Science Festival

 The Virginia Tech Science Festival is a Saturday celebration of science as a way of knowing.
 Held since 2014, this expo-style, family-friendly event reaches 4,000- 6,000 visitors, including families, school field trips, and Virginia Tech students.
 Festival guests participate in hands-on activities, see engaging demonstrations, and talk one-on-one with practicing scientists at about 100 different exhibits.
 Based on the idea that “science is bigger than you think,” the festival features a range of disciplines that use data to draw conclusions.
 Science is … life, process, safety, and robotics, the earth, and well-being.
 Science is on the road and in the arts.
 The festival is a collaboration across most of the colleges and research institutes on campus, as well as many community members.
 The festival budget funds buses for school field trips from area schools, as well as charter buses from three College Access regions in the state.
 Contact Phyllis Newbill for ways to join.

-Kindergarten-to-College (K2C) is a signature event connecting fifth graders from Virginia Title 1 schools with Virginia Tech faculty, staff, and students.
+Hokie For a Day is a signature event connecting fifth graders from Virginia Title 1 schools with Virginia Tech faculty, staff, and students.
 While on campus, fifth graders are immersed in hands-on experiences, inspiring them to consider a multitude of college and career paths.
 Last year, we hosted over 1200 fifth graders on campus.
-K2C is a collaborative effort of the Center for Educational Networks and Impacts, the College Access Collaborative, and the School of Education, and the program includes 24 departments from across the university and almost 100 volunteers each day.
+Hokie For a Day is a collaborative effort of the Center for Educational Networks and Impacts, the College Access Collaborative, and the School of Education, and the program includes 24 departments from across the university and almost 100 volunteers each day.
 While the impact of this program cannot be fully measured, it truly exemplifies our land-grant mission!

 Would you like to participate?
 Contact Phyllis Newbill at firstname.lastname@example.org